-Swiftwater Rescue Technician Course: May 2013
+Swiftwater Rescue Technician Course

 This 2-day, 18-hour course is designed specifically for Public Safety and Rescue personnel and provides the knowledge and skills necessary to safely and effectively respond to incidents in and around moving water.

 On day 1, candidates will participate in 4.5-hours classroom & 4.5-hours practical session focusing on Water Rescue Technician training, with the practical session conducted in a static water environment.

 On day 2, candidates will participate in 9-hours practical session focusing on Swiftwater Rescue, with the practical session conducted in a moving water environment.

 This course meets and/or exceeds NFPA 1670 Standard for Technical Rescue.

 - comfortable in both static and moving water environments

 Swiftwater Rescue course candidates must pass a swimming prerequisite consisting of the following:

 - Swim continuously 100 yards while wearing a Personal Flotation Device (PFD)

 - While in deep water, remove the PFD, surface dive to a depth of 9', and recover a 10 lbs. brick and bring it to the surface